Stakely/stakely-docs/docs/staking-api/monad/signing.md

 This method is typically used in backend services, scripts, or environments where private keys are managed directly by the application.

+It involves the use of the Ethers JavaScript library, which allows developers to interact with the Ethereum virtual machine directly from a JavaScript application.
+To sign a transaction, a developer typically imports the SDK, creates a transaction object, and then uses a private key to sign this object.
+This signing process is crucial as it verifies the identity of the transaction initiator and ensures the transaction cannot be altered without the initiator's consent.

 Complete with your own wallet private key or seed at `.env`